-Citrus is a common addition to coffee as it can cut through the bitterness and brighten a coffee’s flavor.
+Citrus is a common addition to coffee as it can cut through the bitterness and brighten a coffee’s flavour.
 Take, for example, Brazil’s famous Caipirinha cocktail.
 Lemons and limes are rich in vitamins and antioxidants, so adding them to your brew can help fight cancer and boost your immune system (22).

 Just remember that both citrus and coffee can be highly acidic.

 If you like your drink sweet, honey in coffee is a great idea, as it provides more nutrients than refined sugar, including antioxidants, minerals, and vitamins (23).
 It’s also known to soothe the throat, so a warm honey-sweetened brew is a perfect cold remedy.
 Just keep in mind that honey is unsuitable for vegans.